fbpx

 Flow-MER is a collaboration of people representing several fields of research and many partner organisations.

-Image: Alana from the CEWO takes notes during a fish survey in the Lower Lakes and Coorong.
+Image: Alana from the CEWH takes notes during a fish survey in the Lower Lakes and Coorong.

 Photo credit: SARDI, 2019